kubernetes-study-guide/Kubernetes-Study-Guide/Section-07-Install-Kubernetes-the-kubeadm-way/04-prep-masters/transcript.md

  Built:             Wed Mar 11 01:27:04 2020
  OS/Arch:           linux/amd64
  Experimental:      false

-Cannot connect to the Docker daemon at unix:///var/run/docker.sock.
-Is the docker daemon running?
+Server: Docker Engine - Community
+ Engine:
+  Version:          19.03.8
+  API version:      1.40 (minimum version 1.12)
+  Go version:       go1.12.17
+  Git commit:       afacb8b
+  Built:            Wed Mar 11 01:25:42 2020
+  OS/Arch:          linux/amd64
+  Experimental:     false
+ containerd:
+  Version:          1.2.13
+  GitCommit:        7ad184331fa3e55e52b890ea95e65ba581ae3429
+ runc:
+  Version:          1.0.0-rc10
+  GitCommit:        dc9208a3303feef5b3839f4323d9beb36df0a9dd
+ docker-init:
+  Version:          0.18.0
+  GitCommit:        fec3683
 ```

-Now start docker:
+In docker, This version 19 means that this version of docker was released in the year 2019. and the next part 03, means it was released in the 3rd quarter of 2019.

+We're now ready to perform the actuall install.
+Let's do that in the next video.

+Also had to do this:

 ```
-[root@kubermaster1 ~]# systemctl start docker
-[root@kubermaster1 ~]# systemctl status docker
+vi /etc/sysctl.conf
+net.bridge.bridge-nf-call-iptables = 1
+sysctl -p
 ```

-Now we're ready to perform the actuall install.
-Let's do that in the next video.
+Otherwise preflight check fails. you might have other issues.
+Google is your friend.

+You have to do all of the above steps in the two masters.